Product Name: TunnelBear

 For everyday tasks, you should find TunnelBear more than sufficient, unless you encounter the same unexpected drop-offs that we did.

-TunnelBear is adamant that it doesn't collect any data about what you get up to online, or details of either your own IP Address or the IP Address of the server you connect to.
+TunnelBear is adamant that it doesn't collect any data about what you get up to online, or details of either your real IP Address or the IP Address of the server you connect to.

 But the Tunnelbear logging policy also makes it clear that they cannot be defined as a no user logs VPN either.